 These are lists of people who have opted in to receive your emails.
 An organic email list is good for any business.
-Flesh out your list by offering discounts, sales, and perks that’ll make your customer feel special.
+Flesh out your list by offering discounts, sales, and perks that’ll make your customers feel special.
 Keep track of everyone on your list with your automation software and use it to target specific groups based on buying statistics.

 Tip # 04: Email campaigns